 Your first appointment

-After you have been referred to the Chronic Pelvic Pain Clinic, you will receive a letter from the Women’s with an appointment time.
+After you have been referred to the Chronic Pelvic Pain Clinic, you will receive a letter of acknowledgment and notification that you are now on the CPPC waitlist.

 If you miss two appointments in a row and you would like to make another appointment, you will need a new referral from your doctor or nurse.